ClinSeq/autoseq-docs/docs/autoseq.md

 *NOTE:* The combination `SDID-TYPE-SAMPLEID` must uniquely identify a single sample.

-*NOTE:* A clinseq barcode is not garuanteed to uniquely specify a single sample+library+capture item, but in practice it should be unique if precise preparation and capture times are included within the `PREPID` and `CAPTUREID` fields.
+*NOTE:* A clinseq barcode is not guaranteed to uniquely specify a single sample+library+capture item, but in practice it should be unique if precise preparation and capture times are included within the `PREPID` and `CAPTUREID` fields.

 <b>Allowed Prep IDs</b>